 In high school, I marched in the drum line and worked backstage in the theater.
 Both activities were really just excuses to meet hot geek boys.
 I followed my boyfriend to college, which was pretty stupid considering that I broke up with him the second week of school.
 That left me free to date another long string of hot geek boys and play a lot of euchre.
 In between dating and cards, I got a degree in English Literature but graduated with no plans whatsoever, so back to school I went.
 I ended up in a graduate program in Educational Statistics with no idea how the bleep that happened.

 But all that time, I wanted to be a writer.
-In between all the autopsies and mad cows, I did a bunch of spec work for roleplaying games and textbook companies, which is yet another weirdo combo.
+In between all the autopsies and mad cows, I did a bunch of freelance work for tabletop roleplaying games and textbook companies, which is yet another weirdo combo.
 I loved it.
-And once my kids were born, I decided I had to take the plunge.
-I wrote a book about supernatural creatures.
-Because they’re awesome.
+And once my kids were born, I decided I had to take the plunge and write a novel.
+My first book, Bad Taste in Boys, was published by Random House.
+Since then, I’ve written a lot–over 30 published pieces.
+I’ve worked with big publishers, small publishers, and on my own.
+I’ve done young adult books, science fiction, thrillers, and paranormal romance (under the name Carina Cook).

-Now I live in Michigan with my husband, who is a ninja doctor (fer real), and three zombie obsessed children.
-The other moms at the bus stop think I’m very weird.
+Now I live in Utah with my husband, who is a ninja doctor (fer real), and three crazy busy children.
+The other moms think I’m very weird.
 I think this is a compliment.